Should You Cover Your Tattoos For A Job Interview?

 - Be honest

-Of course, you can just cover up your tattoo.
+Of course, you can just cover up your tattoo; there are many ways to hide it.
 This will be much easier if the location doesn’t appear through work attire — areas such as:

 Small tattoos make life easier here since you can conceal it away or even wear a watch if it’s on your wrist.